core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Clarified relation between different group types.

+* Clarified discovery of application groups.

+* Discussed methods to express application group names in requests.

 * Revised and extended text on the NoSec mode and amplification attacks.

 * Rephrased backward/forward security as properties.